thatcherty/SFILS_Assign1/docs/README.md

      ```
  - These commands may take about 1min (no more in my experience) to run
  - Run the [Create New User](https://github.com/thatcherty/SFILS_Assign1/tree/main/scripts/user%20creation) file
-   - You can do this by opening mySQL and running the script, or opening mySQL in the command line and running the same commands
+   - You can do this by opening MySQL and running the script, or opening MySQL in the command line and running the same commands

 ### Some Checks
- - Verify that mySQL is running on port 3306 as this is required for the app connection
+ - Verify that MySQL is running on port 3306, as this is required for the app connection
- - Verify that the database is called sfils_prod as this is required for the app connection
+ - Verify that the database is called sfils_prod, as this is required for the app connection

 ## App
  - This app requires Visual Studio to be installed